wlevine/wlevine.github.io/_posts/2016-11-11-movie-scripts.markdown

 <img src="{{ root_url }}/source/images/roc_curve_comedy.png" />

-If we want to correctly predict 80% of comedies, we will have end up mispredicting about 40% of non-comedies.
+If we want to correctly predict 80% of comedies, we will end up mispredicting about 40% of non-comedies.
 Why is this so bad?
 Computers just aren't good at jokes.

 These are the words most predictive of comedy: